infinum/ios-viper-xcode-templates/Documentation/Viper x SwiftUI Guide.md

 ### UI Layer (SwiftUI View)

 In the SwiftUI-based VIPER architecture, the UI layer is implemented using SwiftUI views.
-The SwiftUI view has a reference to the concrete Presenter object using the `@StateObject` property wrapper.
+The SwiftUI view has a reference to the concrete Presenter object using the `@ObservedObject` property wrapper.
 This property wrapper ensures that the Presenter object persists across multiple updates of the view, maintaining its state.

-To enable SwiftUI to work with the Presenter and update the UI accordingly, we leverage the `@Published` property wrapper, `@StateObject`, and the `ObservableObject` protocol.
+To enable SwiftUI to work with the Presenter and update the UI accordingly, we leverage the `@Published` property wrapper, `@ObservedObject`, and the `ObservableObject` protocol.
 Here’s a short explanation to understand each of these concepts:

 - `@Published` property wrapper: Used within the Presenter to mark specific properties that should trigger updates to the SwiftUI view when their values change.
 By annotating properties with `@Published`, SwiftUI automatically tracks and updates the UI whenever these properties change.

-- `@StateObject` property wrapper: Used in the SwiftUI view to establish a reference to the concrete Presenter object.
+- `@ObservedObject` property wrapper: Used in the SwiftUI view to establish a reference to the concrete Presenter object.
 It ensures that the Presenter is initialized only once and persists across updates of the view.
-With `@StateObject`, the SwiftUI view retains the state of the Presenter and maintains a reference to it.
+With `@ObservedObject`, the SwiftUI view retains the state of the Presenter and maintains a reference to it.

 - `ObservableObject` protocol: The ObservableObject protocol is adopted by the Presenter, allowing SwiftUI to observe any changes made to the properties marked with `@Published`.
 By conforming to the ObservableObject protocol, the Presenter notifies SwiftUI whenever a `@Published` property changes, triggering an update to the UI.